 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with the electric fuses and consumer unit located within the hall cupboard.
+The property is served with a mains supply of electricity, with the meter and circuit breakers being located within a hallway cupboard.
 Gas Not applicable.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Plumberwork, where seen, is of copper supply and PVC wastepipes.
-Sanitary fittings comprise of a three piece suite within the shower room.
+The property is served with a mains supply of water, with pipework, where seen, being of PVC and copper, with a modern white bathroom suite with shower over the bath.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from an electric heating system, with electric storage heaters present in areas throughout.
-Domestic hot water is provided by the hot water cylinder located within a kitchen cupboard.
+Within the property heating is supplied via individually controlled electric panel heaters, with hot water from an immersion heater.
+The hot water cylinder is located within the attic.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Both foul and surface water drainage is presumed to be connected to the main public sewer.
-This was not checked or tested at the time of inspection.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

-comply with these standards following a change of
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.